 Yes, we request that they complete the separate recommendation form.

-In addition to orchestra rehearsals and the opportunity to work closely with select members of The Royal Concertgebouw Orchestra, RCO Young participants will have both musical and social opportunities with members of RCO, as well as access to workshops designed to cultivate arts leadership skills and enable participants to serve their communities through music and becoming an ambassador.
+In addition to orchestra rehearsals and the opportunity to work closely with select members of the Concertgebouworkest, Young participants will have both musical and social opportunities with members of Concertgebouworkest, as well as access to workshops designed to cultivate arts leadership skills and enable participants to serve their communities through music and becoming an ambassador.